yugabyte/yugabyte-db/docs/content/latest/api/ycql/ddl_revoke_role.md

 ## Synopsis

-The `REVOKE ROLE` statement is used to revoke a role (which represents a group of permissions and the SUPERUSER status) from another role.
+Use the `REVOKE ROLE` statement to revoke a role (which represents a group of permissions and the SUPERUSER status) from another role.

 This statement is enabled by setting the YB-TServer configuration option [`use_cassandra_authentication`](../../../reference/configuration/yb-tserver/#config-flags) to `true`.